Cloud Storage Security Comparison

 Edward Snowden’s revelations about government spying showed that storing data with US-based providers opens ways to access your data without your consent or knowledge.
 Strict privacy law in the European Union or Switzerland grants you much higher legal and practical protection.
-Being disaster proof and protected by 24/7 physical security, our datacenters are also compliant with HIPAA, ISO27001:2013 and a host of other certifications.
+Being disaster proof and protected by 24/7 physical security, Tresorit's datacenters are also compliant with HIPAA, ISO27001:2013 and a host of other certifications.

 Access files anywhere securely

 Tresorit's mobile apps come with built-in end-to-end encryption and additional control features.

 The need for accessing company documents anywhere often motivates the move to the cloud.
 The question is – do you need to edit files or collaborate on the road?
 Or are you content with only working from the office computer?
 With Tresorit, you can enjoy enterprise-level data security from any mobile devices or browser.
 Using Tresorit's browser version and mobile applications, you can access and edit files offsite, where no company computers are available.
 This also lets you support a Bring Your Own Device policy to provide access on devices that don’t belong to the company.
 With the remote wipe feature, you are able to run the risk of losing devices which store important data, by remotely deleting any confidential files store in Tresorit.